MikhailSkiyAtWork/AndroidAppScreenShooter/README.md

 python /Users/Mikhail/PycharmProjects/androidUITest/mymonkey.py

-IMPORTNANT.
+IMPORTANT.
 In order to save screenshots in your own location, you need to change location in script mymonkey.py in method makeScreen(name)